 At Univ, the History tutors provide an environment which is both supportive and rigorous.
 All undergraduates are encouraged to confront periods and concepts beyond those encompassed by a narrow chronological focus.
 Students have the opportunity of seeing things not just in their immediate context but also in the perspective of long-term developments.
 Our tutors foster a strong sense of community among the College’s historians, regularly bringing together undergraduates, graduates and faculty members for academic and social events.
 The College library has a very well-stocked History section, and Univ is just a few minutes’ walk from the History Faculty Library and the Bodleian.
 At Univ we offer tuition in History as a single honours course, and also in three joint schools: History and Modern Languages, History and Politics, and Ancient and Modern History.
-(Correct as of 2018 entry.)
+(Correct for 2023 entry.)

 There is a wealth of information about the History course structure, possible option choices, and admissions criteria on the University of Oxford’s main website, available at ox.ac.uk